IndrajitBastapure/account-service/README.md

 3. Git (for cloning the repository)
 4. Postman (for API testing, collection is provided)

+# Note
+***The account-service is dependent on transaction-service to create a new transaction when an account is created with an initial credit.
+Hence, after starting account-service, make sure that transaction-service is also up and running on port 8091.***

 # Getting Started - Build & Run Application
 Follow these steps to build and run the application: